Sogumm: Early life

 Kwon So-hee was born on March 8, 1994, in Daejeon.
 As she lived in China when she was in the fifth grade, she listened to songs by foreign artists.
 She became interested in music after discovering Michael Jackson.
 She started making music in high school, but only began to compose songs from the heart after moving to Seoul when she was 23.
 She worked for an OST-making company but quit her job in 2017 because she could not write the music she wanted to make.
 She began uploading her music to SoundCloud and later joined Balming Tiger.

 She adopted the stage name "Sogumm" because it was her nickname in middle school.

 Career

 In 2018, Sogumm released her debut single "Suicide" with rapper Tnom.
 In September 2019, she released collaborative album Not My Fault with music producer Dress.
 In October 2019, she released her debut studio album Sobrightttttttt.
 Both albums received critical acclaim.
 In November 2019, Sogumm won Signhere and signed to AOMG.
 In 2020, she won Rookie of Year at the Korean Music Awards.
 In 2021, she released her second studio album Precious which received critical acclaim.
 In 2023, she departed from AOMG as her contract expired.
+She is currently a member of the alternative K-pop band Balming Tiger.